terraritto/RayTracing/README.md

 # Ray Tracing
 I study Ray Tracing and write Ray Tracer by C++ now.
 This repositry is aimed that I complete Ray Tracer and test many techiques.
 I refference "Ray Tracing from the ground up" so my code is influenced by this book.
+This ray Tracer generate beautiful image.
+I collect many images.
+If you look at only result, you search in the  Image directory.
 # How to Display
 There are many methods to display,
 for example output file .bpm, .png, use API DirectX,OpenGL etc.